KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 * Click on the hyperlink and it will open the repo
 * The repo URL will have my user account name in it
 * The fork is an exact copy of the original repo at the time it was forked.
 I could make any changes I wanted to the fork, including deleting it, and the original repo will not be affected.
+* In addition to using a fork to propose a change to the original repo, you can also use a fork for the starting point of a new idea of your own (depending on the license).

 </td></tr>